juanchodiaz935-KND/MartiAndroid.Languages.APP/README.md

-1. open the Res file, displaying the arrow.
+1. Open the Res file, displaying the arrow.
 2. Verify the files with andorid studio codes to make sure that they are working.
 3. Check the simulator.